bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - Since the other party members can only use Potions, throw them judiciously at Vossler to keep him alive.
 Before the fight, look at your license board and unlock any Potion Lore licenses for your jobs if available to help increase their effectiveness.
 Make sure you have a full stock of Potions as well!
 Leave the tomb to restock if necessary.
 Party members can die freely and then you can swap in new one to keep the Potions flowing, just be careful doing so as described above.
 I had 89 in my inventory before the fight but I left to go save and get the remaining 10, just in case.
 Dyce, the merchant you meet in the Sandsea will be at the tomb's entrance to buy more supplies.
 By the end of the fight, I had used 55 Potions.
 - Keeping your other party members alive to throw potions is secondary, since you have three backup characters.
 However, it may be a good idea to have the highest HP party members out initially.
 If everyone is alive, that's more License Points for them all.
 - ***NOTE***: I apparently misunderstood and didn't realize that Vossler could still have gambits on until I got to the Tiamat fight for **Beast My Guest II**.
 Whoops!
+- **NOTE**: All Beast My Guest achievements require characters to do no actions other than throw potions.
+This includes counterattacking!
+If you wear an accessory like the Battle Harness and the character wearing counterattacks, that will invalidate the attempt at this achievement.

 **A Song of Ice and Fire** (Challenge): A boss challenge later in the game involves going into the fight with Mateus using one character and Belias.
 Think about who you want to assign Belias to ahead of time (or even wait until just before the fight) so that you can decide which character would work best with your job, skills, and equipment.